LinkedIn Account-Based Marketing Video Explanation and Tutorial 👇

 Speaking of boosting customer engagement - what do you think of throwing pizza parties at Mailchimp's HQ in Atlanta to meet customers IRL?

 As a marketing expert, I'm sure you can imagine the benefits of such event.
+Companies enhance their event marketing with spatial video coverage to create engaging content that resonates across social platforms.

 Worth a chat?